dovecot/documentation/source/settings/plugin/fs-compress-plugin.rst

 This decompresses mails if they were stored using gz compression and falls back to reading the mails as plaintext.

-..
-Warning:: It's currently not possible to use multiple different algorithms (for the same user).
+.. warning:: Prior to v2.3.13 it is not possible to use multiple different algorithms for the same user.